transentis/bptk_py/README.md

 Now you are ready to play around with the APIs!

 ## Plotting API
-After initializing BPTK_Py, let us dive into the plotting API, the heart of the simulation framework.
+After initializing BPTK_Py, let us have a short look at the plotting API, the heart of the simulation framework.
 An API exposes certain functionalities - "methods" or "functions" - for use by the actual application user.
 It is the interface between the complex simulations and the user.
 ``BPTK_Py`` aims at making simulation and result plotting as simple as possible.